 Multiple cookbooks can be applied to one or more nodes.
 The specific attributes that need to appear in a given host's configuration can come from the recipe's default values; or, from the Chef server's environment, role, and node to dynamically substitute the relevant value at the appropriate time.
 You manage the Chef server to update the relevant cookbooks and key/value pairs in your environments (development, QA, production), roles (AppServer, MailServer, WebServer, etc.), and nodes (wkstn01.stevencortright.com shown in this article).

-The complete cookbook is on AppDynamics's GitHub.
-Clone it and follow along!
+The complete cookbook, AppD_Java.tar.gz, is attached to this article.
+Untar it and follow along!

 You also need to install other tools such as VirtualBox, Vagrant, and Test Kitchen.
 See an introductory Chef book for more details.